DeepikaMM/Unix_Programming/README.md

 # Unix_Programming

-This contains all my work related to unix folders are named with the programs they conatain
+This contains all my work related to unix. folders are named with the programs they conatain